papinet/papiNet-API/1.0.0/order-status.md

 #### Step 3 of Scenario D

-The step 3 of the scenario D will simulate the situation in which the _Supplier_ has started the production (or conversion) process for the order line, meaning that it can't be changed anymore (`"changeable": true`).
+The step 3 of the scenario D will simulate the situation in which the _Supplier_ has started the production (or conversion) process for the order line, meaning that it can't be changed anymore (`"changeable": false`).
 Then, the _Order Issuer_ sends another similar API request to the _Supplier_ in order to get the details of the first order `fb441640-e40b-4d91-8930-61ebf981da63`:

 ```text
 $ curl --request GET \